 Don’t worry if they aren’t staring at you with rapt attention.
 Let them wiggle.
 They can still hear you if they are lying on the floor, or upside down on the couch.
 They are still listening when they are playing with Legos or Littlest Pet Shops as you read.
 Let them color or doodle.
 Your goal is to keep reading fun and exciting!

-7. Read only Excellent Books!
-I hear you, “I thought you just said to let them pick?”
+I know what you’re thinking, “I thought you just said to let them pick?”
 Hear me out.
 I do want you to let them pick, but they can only choose from the selections you offer, right?
 So only offer excellent books.
 That doesn’t mean difficult.
 Yes, The Odyssey is an excellent book.
 But so is Chicka Chicka Boom Boom.
 Here’s the way to avoid “twaddle”, as famed educator Charlotte Mason called waste-of-time books: If you, as an adult, can enjoy the book, it’s an excellent book.
 I like to test by reading the first page.
 If it catches my attention, I read a page somewhere in the middle.
-If I’m still interested, I read a page at the end.
+Then, if I’m still interested, I read a page at the end.
 If a book passes this test and holds my interest, it makes the “yes” list.

-8. Find a Series!
-Series are your best friend.
+Series are your best friends.
 The beauty of a series is that you don’t have to help your child find a new book every few days.
 Instead, you just point them to the next book in their favorite series.
 Talk to your librarian about your child’s interests and he or she will certainly be able to point you in the right direction.

 Implement these ten steps with your family, and create an atmosphere of learning and reading in your home.
 If this has not been your past atmosphere, that’s okay!
 Start today.
 Don’t put it off.
 You have a book.
 And a local library.
 And a couch.
 Start reading!